 Digoxin toxicity has become far less common as the use of digoxin , especially that of the loading dose has come down.
 Still an occasional case can occur due to renal dysfunction or drug interactions.
 Almost any type of arrhythmia can occur in digoxin toxicity except Mobitz type II second degree AV block and atrial fibrillation with a fast ventricular rate.
 On the contrary, a slow ventricular rate in atrial fibrillation could be a manifestation of digitoxicity.
 Ventricular ectopic beats in bigeminy is one of the common arrhythmias of digoxin toxicity.
 The most characteristic arrhythmia of digitoxicity is bidirectional ventricular tachycardia.
+This can occur even with digoxin levels in the normal range .
 Severe bradycardia can also be associated with digitoxicity.

 Hypokalemia which often occurs due to the diuretic therapy which is given along with digoxin for the treatment of heart failure, potentiates the problem of digitoxicity.
 Correction of hypokalemia is very important in the management of digoxin toxicity.
 But caution is needed when there is a slowed AV conduction due to digoxin as hyperkalemia decreases AV conduction.
 Another precaution while correcting hypokalemia in digitoxicity is the renal status.
 Since digitoxicity may occur in the setting of renal insufficiency, hyperkalemia is a potential risk while correcting hypokalemia.
 When potassium levels are normal, magnesium levels could be the culprit in digoxin toxicity.
 Severe hypomagnesemia can precipitate digoxin induced cardiac arrhythmia with normal serum digoxin and potassium levels and respond to correction of hypomagnesemia .